thehackingknight/tunedplayer_flutter/README.md

 d Detach (terminate "flutter run" but leave application running). c Clear the screen q Quit (terminate the application on the device).

+# What's next?

+    - Db for playlists, favorites, and recently played
+    - Add to playlist functionality
+    - Options menus